oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Create the Application Configuration class

    The ApplicationConfig class reads configuration from `application.yaml` and injects the LRA client bean into the application.
+Create a new Java file called `ApplicationConfig.java` in `src/main/java/com/example/transfer`.
+Here is the content for this file:

    TODO paul - why doesn't it read the other config?   need to explain why this nrayana client fits in